1. Will health insurance cover the SoClean?

 Yes.
 Once every six months or so (depending on run times), the check valve and the filter need to be replaced.
 These items are sold together in a kit; the machine is programmed to tell you when these are needed.

-7. Can I use the SoClean Cleaner and Sanitizer with more than one set of equipment?
+7. Can I use the SoClean 2 CPAP Cleaner with more than one set of equipment?

 The SoClean is designed to stay connected to one set of equipment.
 You can clean two sets of equipment; however, you will need to disconnect and reconnect each time.
 This would be extremely cumbersome and not recommended.

-9. Can I use the SoClean to sanitize anything other than my equipment?
+8. Can I use the SoClean to clean anything other than my equipment?